make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   pseudorandom numbers,
   and the second step is to map those numbers to locations on the planet.
+- Both of these involve some very interesting math.

 # Pseudorandom number generators